test-kitchen/kitchen-vagrant/README.md

 A Test Kitchen Driver for Vagrant.

-**Documentation for v0.15.0, which is included in ChefDK v1.3.1 can be found [here](https://github.com/test-kitchen/kitchen-vagrant/tree/v0.15.0)**
+**Documentation for v0.15.0, which is included in test kitchen v1.3.1 can be found [here](https://github.com/test-kitchen/kitchen-vagrant/tree/v0.15.0)**